Anatomy of an Era: Zach Wiegert, Part 1

 ZW: You know, it wasn’t for football, because my senior year in football I got mono, so I only played five football games.
 So I had a ton of universities that were watching me play basketball, because I was a better basketball player in high school than I was a football player.
 So once basketball season started I wasn’t getting much recruiting calls for football, but then they all started calling me to play basketball.

 Q: Incredible.
-Because of your older brother Eric’s influence, did you feel like you had a leg up on some other guys who were just coming onto the scene?
+Because of your older brother Erik’s influence, did you feel like you had a leg up on some other guys who were just coming onto the scene?

 ZW: Well, just being close to home and knowing a lot of the guys who were already offensive linemen on the team, as far as relationships.
 I knew a lot of people who were already there, although I don’t think anything can really prepare you to go from a Class C school to the University of Nebraska and playing Division 1 ball, physically, but it just helped to see how some of the other guys you already knew were playing.